 This product gives your hair extra OOMPH from the roots and a little more hold.
 I also like to brush it out at the roots.

 Step 3: Section your hair in however many sections you need.
 I have quite thin hair, so I usually work in three to four sections.
-Then, grab your Hot Tools Volumising Brush and section by section, work through your hair by half-wrapping, half-brushing.
+Then, grab your volumising hot brush of choice and section by section, work through your hair by half-wrapping, half-brushing.

-I keep the heat on the lowest heat setting because I have fragile hair, but if you’ve got strong AF hair, there's a higher heat setting you can use too.
-(And a cold setting you can use to ‘set’ your hair, but I’m lazy and impatient so I skip that.)
+I keep the heat on the lowest heat setting because I have fragile hair, but if you’ve got strong AF hair, you can use a higher heat setting too.

 Step 4: Last, take the Davroe Cloud Powder and spritz it onto where you feel like your hair usually falls flat the quickest.
 For me, it's my bangs.
 Always the bangs.